Patient packs for families

 - Committed donors are critical, whether it be for your loved one currently or someone else in the future.

 We understand that this is a difficult and very emotional time and most of our staff and volunteers have, in the past, been personally involved themselves and understand the urgency and emotion involved at this time.
 We have also found over the years, through hard lessons and international best practise, that the procedure that is currently in place is the most effective one to follow in order to get the best possible donors to help your family.
-Please assist us to assist you.

-According to the South African Bone Marrow Registry (SABMR) hundreds of South Africans with blood diseases such as leukaemia reach the point where their only chance of survival is a bone marrow stem cell transplant.
+According to the South African Bone Marrow Registry (SABMR) hundreds of South Africans with blood diseases such as leukaemia reach the point where their only chance of survival is a stem cell transplant.

 To download the Patient Information Pack for Families, click here.